-- a) Recognising that key local distributor roads within the Parish are the A4110 and B4362 which are to be regarded as more suitable than other local roads to accommodate additional traffic generated by new development. - b) Being located on roads that have sufficient capacity to connect to these local key distributor roads. - c) Avoiding any significant increase in the volume of traffic travelling through the settlements within the Parish by directing development to appropriate locations. - d) Making appropriate provision in the design and layout of roads serving new developments to ensure suitable sight-lines for safe access onto the highway, including for service vehicles such as refuse lorries, having regard to turning requirements. - e) Providing, where possible, safe and practical connections to the existing public right of way network through providing new public rights of way and cycleways. - f) Making adequate provision for off-street parking within residential development, including parking for visitors; - g) Ensuring the amenity of residents is not adversely affected by traffic. - h) Protecting the safety of pedestrians and cyclists, especially where there are no public footpaths. - i) Ensuring development proposals do not detract from the enjoyment of users of Public Rights of Way - j) Ensuring development does not lead to pressure for the provision of street lighting where none is currently present. - k) Including measures in development proposals to keep vehicle journeys to a minimum.
+- a) Recognising that key local distributor roads within the Parish are the A4110 and B4362 which are to be regarded as more suitable than other local roads to accommodate additional traffic generated by new development. - b) Being located on roads that have sufficient capacity to connect to these local key distributor roads. - c) Avoiding any significant increase in the volume of traffic travelling through the settlements within the Parish by directing development to appropriate locations. - d) Making appropriate provision in the design and layout of roads serving new developments to ensure suitable sight-lines for safe access onto the highway, including for service vehicles such as refuse lorries, having regard to turning requirements. - e) Providing, where possible, safe and practical connections to the existing public right of way network through providing new public rights of way and cycleways. - f) Making adequate provision for off-street parking within residential development, including parking for visitor's in-line with highway design guidance and cycle parking provisions. - g) Ensuring the amenity of residents is not adversely affected by traffic. - h) Protecting the safety of pedestrians and cyclists, especially where there are no public footpaths. - i) Ensuring development proposals do not detract from the enjoyment of users of Public Rights of Way - j) Ensuring development does not lead to pressure for the provision of street lighting where none is currently present. - k) Including measures in development proposals to keep vehicle journeys to a minimum.